bioimage-io/spec-bioimage-io/README.md

 ## Δ Changelog

-The changelog of the bioimageio.spec Python package and the changes to the resource description format it implements can be found [here](https://github.com/bioimage-io/spec-bioimage-io/blob/main/changelog.md).
+The changelog of the bioimageio.spec Python package and the changes to the resource description format it implements can be found in [changelog.md](https://github.com/bioimage-io/spec-bioimage-io/blob/main/changelog.md).